NaiemaElsaadi/Capstone-Project/README.md

 ## Education Success Rates based on Various factors

-#### This is a Machine Learning Model which predicts whether a student would achieve success or dropout from academics in his/her coming future.
+#### This is a Machine Learning Model which predicts whether a student would achieve succes (graduate or drop out) in a learning environment.

-This project will explore the significance that specific demo- graphic, geographic, psychographic, and financial factors have on a stu- dent’s academic performance by looking at data sources that show the academic performance of several students in relation to the mentioned factors.
-This project will use data analysis, data cleaning, and predictive models to determine how a student will do based on these factors
+This project will explore the significance that specific demographic, geographic, psychographic, and financial factors have on a student’s academic performance by looking at data sources that show the academic performance of several students in relation to the mentioned factors.
+This project will use data analysis, data cleaning, and predictive models to determine how a student will do based on these factors.

 <br>Author: Naiema Elsaadi
 <br>Date: November 21, 2023